Nine Inch Nails live performances: Live releases

 Nine Inch Nails has released one album and three videos featuring the live band.
 Closure, a double VHS set released in 1997, features live performances from the Self-Destruct Tour, including a performance of "Hurt" with David Bowie during the Dissonance Tour.
 The video has been out of print since its initial release, and all attempts to re-release the video on DVD have failed.
 A deluxe two-disc DVD version of Closure was delivered to Interscope Records in 2004 and indefinitely delayed from being released.
 However, both discs appeared on BitTorrent networks in December 2006, presumably leaked by Trent Reznor himself.
 And All That Could Have Been, which features performances from the Fragility 2.0 tour, was released in 2002 as a live CD and double DVD.
 An easter egg in the DVD version features a performance with Marilyn Manson at Madison Square Garden of the songs "Starfuckers, Inc." and Manson's "The Beautiful People".
-In 2007, Nine Inch Nails released Beside You in Time, featuring performances from the Live: With Teeth tour.
-The DVD also features rehearsal footage, music videos, and still photographs from the tour.

 Live band members

 The configuration of the band has evolved since first touring in 1988.
 Early incarnations of the band had three people playing guitars, drums, keyboards, and samplers.
 Later incarnations replaced the keyboards and samplers with an additional guitarist, and incarnations after that added a multi-instrumentalist whose main role was as a bassist but also played guitars and keyboards on a number of songs.
 Finally, the live component of Nine Inch Nails has settled as a five-piece band since the Self Destruct tour from 1994.
-On the Performance 2007 tour, some songs from the Year Zero album were performed as a 3 piece band, featuring Reznor, keyboard player Alessandro Cortini and guitarist Aaron North, using a combination of live guitars and triggered loops.
-In September 2007, Reznor expressed his interest in moving away from the "rock band configuration" to explore "other ways [to] present the material in concert", though once again the 2008 incarnation consisted of five positions, but adding a variety of instruments not normally used in Nine Inch Nails such as double bass, various percussion instruments, steel guitar, vibraphone and other acoustic instruments as well as sampled sounds triggered from a variety of electronic instruments.
-No replacement was hired for keyboard player Alessandro Cortini after he left the band in late 2008, and the 2009 live band is a four-piece, with the role of keyboard player being shared between all members.
+On the Performance 2007 tour, some songs from the Year Zero album were performed as a 3-piece band, featuring Reznor, keyboard player Alessandro Cortini and guitarist Aaron North, using a combination of live guitars and triggered loops.
+In September 2007, Reznor expressed his interest in moving away from the "rock band configuration" to explore "other ways [to] present the material in concert".